Biblink02/WebSDR-Transceiver/README.md

 **Stage 5: Audio Output (Digital Audio → Speakers)**

 The final stage takes the demodulated audio samples from GNU Radio.
 In SATCOM's multi-client architecture, each audio worker performs the complete demodulation chain and outputs raw PCM audio samples (float32 format at 48 kHz).
 These samples are sent via UDP directly to the backend controller, which then streams them through WebSocket connections to each client's web browser.
 The browser receives the PCM audio data and plays it through the user's speakers or headphones.
-There's no intermediate encoding to MP3 or Opus—the audio stays as uncompressed PCM throughout the pipeline, ensuring minimal latency and maximum quality.

 #### Frequency Summary Table